esphome/esphome-docs/guides/faq.rst

           # if needed, add esp device(s) as in command line examples above
           - /dev/ttyUSB0:/dev/ttyUSB0
           - /dev/ttyACM0:/dev/ttyACM0
+        # Not supported on Docker Desktop for Mac and Docker Desktop for Windows
         network_mode: host
         restart: always